stanley-skyline/dataminer-docs/user-guide/dataminer_services/Catalog/Change_email_dataminer_services_account.md

 # Changing the email address associated with your dataminer.services account

-If you already have a dataminer.services account, but you want to start using a different email address, you will need to re-register by creating a new dataminer.services account and then have us transfer your existing data on DataMiner Dojo.
+If you already have a dataminer.services account, but you want to start using a different email address, you will need to re-register by creating a new dataminer.services account. and then have us transfer your existing data on DataMiner Dojo.

 > [!IMPORTANT]
 > If you change the email address associated with your account, any progress you have made on courses and quizzes in the [Learning module](https://community.dataminer.services/learning/) will be lost, so you will need to start over in this module.
 Also, any comments you have made in the [Questions module](https://community.dataminer.services/questions/) will still be displayed as posted with your old account.